AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 | 25-49 | 25% |
 | 50+ | 33% |

->[!TAB Preparation for your exam]

-We recommend you follow the Get ready and Get prepped steps under the certification journey pages to help you prepare for your exam.

-You are not required to complete training before taking the exam, and training alone will not provide you with the knowledge and skills required to pass the exam.
-A combination of training and successful, on-the-job experience are critical to providing you with the repository needed to pass the exam.

 >[!TAB Certification Vendors]

 The Adobe Credential team partners with vendors to help support the program's initiatives and goals.
 Here are the vendors and their contact information: